FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 ▸ **getPaymentMethods**():  [PaymentMethod](paymentmethod.md)[] &#124; `undefined`

+Gets a list of payment methods available for checkout.

 **Returns:**  [PaymentMethod](paymentmethod.md)[] &#124; `undefined`

 The list of payment methods if it is loaded, otherwise undefined.